-I am currently finishing a dual master's program at Indiana University Bloomington in Virtual Hertiage, Complex Systems, and Roman Art History under the direction of Professor Bernard Frischer, Professor Luis Rocha, and Professor Julie Van Voorhis.
+I am currently finishing a dual master's program at Indiana University Bloomington in Informatics and Roman Art & Archaeology, under the direction of Professor Bernard Frischer, Professor Luis Rocha, Professor Julie Van Voorhis, and Professor Eleanor Leach.

 M.A.
 Indiana University, Department of Art History, Roman Art, expected May 2019.

 M.A.
 Indiana University, Informatics / Virtual Heritage, May 2017.